 Calhoun, GA Highlights:

-• For History Buffs: Visit the New Echota Historic Site – Explore the former capital of the Cherokee Nation, including 1800s buildings and a recreated print shop.
+• For History Buffs: You’ve got to visit the New Echota Historic Site – I explored the old Cherokee capital and stepped into 1800s buildings and a recreated print shop.
+If you’re even a little curious about Native American history, you’ll walk away inspired.

 Best Time to Visit Calhoun, GA